tidyverse/tidyverse.org/content/blog/scales-1-3-0/index.md

 ## API brush-up

-scales has gone through a number of touch-ups on its API, latest with a revamp of the labels functions which are now all prefixed with `label_`.
-With this release we continues (and hopefully concludes) this by changing the naming of the transformation utilities and the palettes.
-More in line with how we cater to tab-completion when designing functions they all now shares a `transform_` and `pal_` prefix respectively.
-Further, we have moved from the word `trans` to the more descriptive `transform` throughout the API.
-On top of that we have renamed the [`label_dollar()`](https://scales.r-lib.org/reference/dollar_format.html) function to [`label_currency()`](https://scales.r-lib.org/reference/label_currency.html) to make it clear that this can be used for any type of currency, not just US dollars.
-All the old functions have been kept around with no plan of deprecation but we advice you to update your code to use the new names.
+scales has gone through a number of touch-ups on its API, such as revamping the labels functions to all start with `label_`.
+This release we continue (and hopefully conclude) the touch-ups by using a common prefix for the transformation utilities (`transform_`) and palettes (`pal_`).
+We have also rename [`label_dollar()`](https://scales.r-lib.org/reference/dollar_format.html) to [`label_currency()`](https://scales.r-lib.org/reference/label_currency.html) to make it clear that this can be used for any type of currency, not just dollars (US or otherwise).
+All the old functions have been kept around with no plan of deprecation but we advise you to update your code to use the new names.

 ## More transformation power

-This release also includes some news about transformations apart from the name changes.
-They have received a fair amount of bug fixes and a new build in transformation type has joined the group. [`transform_asinh()`](https://scales.r-lib.org/reference/transform_asinh.html), the inverse hyperbolic sine transformation, can be used much like log transformations, but support negative values as well.
+This release also includes some other updates to the transformations.
+They have received a fair amount of bug fixes and a new built-in transformation type has joined the group: [`transform_asinh()`](https://scales.r-lib.org/reference/transform_asinh.html), the inverse hyperbolic sine transformation, can be used much like log transformations, but it also supports negative values.

 <div class="highlight">